Egypt country profile

 1948 - Egypt, Iraq, Jordan and Syria attack the new state of Israel.

+1952 - Coup brings Gamal Abdel Nasser to power.
+He sets up Egypt in opposition to the conservative Arab monarchies of the Gulf and Western interests in the Middle East.

-1956 - Britain, France and Israel invade over nationalisation of Suez Canal.
+1956 - Britain, France and Israel invade over nationalisation of Suez Canal, but withdraw at US insistence.

-1981 - President Sadat assassinated by Islamist extremists.
-He is succeeded by his vice-president Hosni Mubarak.
+1981 - President Sadat is assassinated by Islamist extremists.

 - Read full timeline